-Our company ethos was born out of long-standing Americus and Sumter County institutions, and the work ethic and creativity of local entrepreneurs continue to inspire us.
-Below is a list of some key entities in our community that have inspired and shaped us over the years.
+Cafe Campesino's ethos was born out of long-standing Americus-and-Sumter-County institutions, and the work ethic and creativity of local entrepreneurs continue to inspire us.
+Below is a list of some key entities in the Americus community that have inspired and shaped us over the years.

 - Cooperative Coffees- A one-of-a-kind green coffee importing cooperative of roasters is based in Americus on Lamar Street.
-Cooperative Coffees grew out of Café Campesino founder Bill Harris’s desire to collaborate with like-minded coffee businesses who wanted to source fair trade, organic and shade grown coffee from small-scale farmers.
+Cooperative Coffees grew out of Café Campesino founder Bill Harris’s desire to collaborate with like-minded coffee businesses.
+All Co-op Coffees members share a commitment to sourcing fair trade, organic and shade-grown coffee from small-scale farmers.
 Today, Cooperative Coffees has two offices and a staff that works around the globe.
-There are 20 roaster members across the U.S. and Canada.
+There are some 23 roaster members across the U.S. and Canada.
 Visit: www.coopcoffees.com

-- Habitat for Humanity- Our company was founded after Bill Harris traveled to Guatemala on a Habitat for Humanity Global Village trip where he met a coffee farmer in 1997.
+- Habitat for Humanity- Cafe Campesino company was founded after Bill Harris traveled to Guatemala on a Habitat for Humanity Global Village trip where he met a coffee farmer in 1997.
 Habitat was founded in Americus by Millard Fuller who lived on Koinonia Farm for many years.